Inside The Fight For One Of The World's Biggest Antivirus Companies

 Things have only gotten worse since Russian-sponsored hackers attempted to interfere with the course of the US presidential election in 2016.

-Stoyanov, the head of the ORKI, was arrested in January 2017 and is currently in a Russian prison, serving out a sentence reportedly related to the hack of the Democratic National Committee and Hillary Clinton’s campaign.
-Both he and Sergey Mikhaylov, one of the heads of the cybersecurity center of the FSB, are accused of treason — the findings of the investigation are classified.
+Stoyanov, the head of the ORKI, was arrested in January 2017 and is currently in a Russian prison, serving a sentence reportedly related to the hack of the Democratic National Committee and Hillary Clinton’s campaign.
+Both he and Sergey Mikhaylov, one of the heads of the cybersecurity center of the FSB, are accused of treason; the findings of the investigation are classified.
 Mikhaylov allegedly shared with foreign intelligence services information about Russian hackers that he obtained from Stoyanov, with whom he has been friends for years, according to the Bell, an independent Russian outlet.

 According to the former Kaspersky Lab senior manager, Mikhaylov and Stoyanov often accompanied Kaspersky to the banya.
 But Kaspersky Lab has claimed that Stoyanov’s arrest had nothing to do with his work for the company.
 Meduza discovered no evidence that the arrest was related to his work at Kaspersky Lab during the course of reporting this story.

-Just a few months later, a series of reports in the Wall Street Journal and other outlets revealed that Kaspersky Lab employees had acquired secret files from US National Security Agency, damaging what remained of the company’s reputation in the US.
+Just a few months later, a series of reports in the Wall Street Journal and other outlets revealed that Kaspersky Lab employees had acquired secret files from the US National Security Agency, damaging what remained of the company’s reputation in the US.
 The US was first made aware of Kaspersky’s possession of the files via Israel’s security services.
 Israel had discovered the files while conducting a separate operation inside Kaspersky’s systems before passing the information on to the US.
 The Israelis also claimed that their tests showed that the company’s antivirus software was specifically looking for the NSA files it had stolen.

 “The system’s capacity allows this easily,” the former senior manager said.
 “You can easily search for, using the keywords, any files Moscow is interested in with specific names.”